A Lorentzian renormalisation group equation for gauge theories

 Despite its successes, the fRG still lacks a fully mathematically rigorous formulation, although there are some recent results \cite{Ziebell2021} in that direction.
 However, it is possible in some cases to implement a mathematically rigorous Wilsonian flow.
-In the context of Constructive Renormalization Group (CRG), we can refer to \cite{Giuliani2020} for a recent introduction for a fermionic theory, while gauge theories have been studied using the perturbative Batalin-Vilkovisky formalism in \cite{Costello2007}.
+In the context of Constructive Renormalization Group (CRG), we can refer to \cite{Giuliani2020} for a recent review and a worked fermionic theory example.

 In particular, the Constructive Renormalization Group approach has given a rigorous construction of non-trivial fixed points in different cases (see for example \cite{Abdesselam2006, Brydges1998, Brydges2002}, and the introductions \cite{Abdesselam2013, Bauerschmidt2019, Salmhofer1999, Giuliani2020}).
 All these examples show that a weakly coupled RG can be non-perturbatively implemented, and a fixed point can be found without any approximation in a Banach space of interactions.
-A relevant feature of CRG is the appearance of non-local interacting terms, in contrast with fRG, where the space of theories is typically spanned by a finite set of local functions of the field and its derivatives.

 Both the fRG and the CRG are usually formulated in Euclidean spaces.
-In a recent paper \cite{DDPR2022}, together with Pinamonti and Drago, we proposed a new flow equation for scalar fields, analogous to the Wetterich equation, which works in Lorentzian signature for a large class of backgrounds (i.e. on globally hyperbolic manifolds).
-This new flow equation can be studied using the standard fRG methods and its formulation involves application of perturbative Algebraic Quantum Field Theory (pAQFT).
-The latter is a mathematically rigorous framework for perturbative QFT, which combines the locality idea of Haag \cite{Haag1992} with perturbative methods used by practitioners of QFT.
+In a recent paper \cite{DDPR2022}, together with Pinamonti and Drago, we proposed a new flow equation for scalar fields, analogous to the Wetterich equation, which works in Lorentzian signature for a large class of backgrounds (i.e. on globally hyperbolic manifolds, and it has been adapted to manifolds with timelike boundary \cite{Dappiaggi2024}).
+This new flow equation can be studied using the standard fRG methods and its formulation involves applications of perturbative Algebraic Quantum Field Theory (pAQFT).
+The latter is a mathematically rigorous framework for perturbative QFT, which combines the Haag's idea of locality \cite{Haag1992} with perturbative methods used by practitioners of QFT.